 Our joyful Worship at MCPC includes weekly liturgists and greeters; banners and paraments for the liturgical seasons; special flowers such as poinsettias for Christmas, palms for Palm Sunday, lilies for Easter, and roses for All Saints Sunday; special music from soloists, visiting choirs, and MCPC’s seasonal choral groups; and on occasion the blessing of retired ministers and “Preachers from the Pew” in the pulpit.
 (And after worship – fellowship at coffee hour!)

 You never know what might happen as we make room for the Holy Spirit to inspire us.
-We’ve had special services including a whole congregation participation in The Sermon on the Mount, complete with visuals.
+We’ve had special services including a whole congregation participation in The Sermon on the Mount.
 One Maundy Thursday we heard the first Lord’s Supper participants describe their unique experiences.
 Our Worship Team is always looking for new ways to share the Good News while offering praise and thanksgiving to God.

 We pray for God’s continuing guidance in all we do.